lamalas123/EM_Standalone_Components/README.md

 # STANDALONE_COMPONENTS_EM

-Basic examples and review of standalone components
+Basic examples and review of standalone components.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding
+## Create a new component, directive, pipe, service, class, guard, interface, enum

 Run `ng generate component component-name` to generate a new standalone component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum`.